-Travel Cost: estimate approx: $3999 (includes your $600 deposit).
-Price includes round trip group airfare Denver/Rome–Venice/Denver; accommodations in three-star Superior Tourist class hotels, double rooms with bath, daily buffet breakfast, intercity coach transportation between Rome, Naples, Pompeii, Florence, Padua and Venice, local transportation in Rome and Venice, museum admissions and three group dinners.
-Pricing will be confirmed in late Spring Quarter 2012.
+Travel Cost: estimate approx: $4399 (includes your $600 deposit and airfare!).
+Price includes round trip group airfare Denver/Rome–Venice/Denver; accommodations in three-star Superior Tourist class hotels, double rooms with bath, daily buffet breakfast, intercity coach transportation between Rome, Naples, Pompeii, Florence, Padua and Venice, local transportation in Rome and Venice, most museum admissions and three group dinners.
+Pricing will be confirmed in late Spring Quarter 2014.

 * Complete 8 hours of Common Curriculum credit in a single quarter.

 * Tuition is charged separately.
 Valid scholarships and waivers can be applied to tuition.